 The white tail feathers flashed as about six Western Meadowlarks dove off the fence and into the scrub.
 We all pulled over.
 While we could hear the meadowlarks calling softly to each other, they were difficult to spot in the dry grass.
 We watched a pair of Curve-billed Thrashers on a cholla cactus.

 “Come and look at this thrasher,” Rebecca called.
 “See if it is a Sage.”

 By time I got to her scope, it had hopped down and was walking in the grass.
 It flew up again, but we didn’t have a definitive ID.
 However, further along I spotted a Sage Thrasher sitting on top of a juniper.
 That was the type of bush that they seemed to have favored when I drove along this road a few days prior.

 A Yellow-rumped Warbler called as it bounced around in a nearby tree.
 Rebecca reported that her car had seen a Red-naped Sapsucker when it flew into the tree next to where they had parked.

-We headed for the Overlook area when we arrived at the Tetilla Recreation Area.
+We headed for the Overlook area when we arrived at the Tetilla Recreation Area, a featured site in Birding Hot Spots of Santa Fe, Taos and Northern New Mexico.
 There was definitely less bird activity than there had been earlier in the week when we flushed a large flock of Scaled Quail and had a flock of 13 migrating Sage Thrashers.

 The view down to the lake had hints of fall color.